itinance/nginx-ssl-letsencrypt-mysql-wordpress-with-docker-compose/README.md

 # Security Advices

 Please take care by yourself in order to provide an enhanced security setup before you use this in production!
+And please feel free at any time to contribute your security relevant hints and tips directly into this repository.

 # Sources and Tutorials